Birth Control: What Type Is Right for You?

-Wondering what type of birth control is best for you?
-You have a lot of options, from condoms to caps to pills.
-Find one that you're confident with -- and that you can honestly commit to using every time you have sex.
+You have a lot of choices for birth control, from condoms to caps to pills.
+Find one that you're confident with -- and that you can commit to using every time you have sex.

 Hormonal Birth Control

-You need a prescription for these.
-They use hormones -- similar to the ones in your body -- to stop the release of an egg so that it cannot get fertilized by sperm.
+They use hormones, similar to the ones in your body, to stop the release of an egg so that it can't get fertilized by sperm.

 Barrier Birth Control

-A female condom is a plastic tube that you would partially insert into your vagina, creating a barrier.
+A female condom is a thin, flexible, plastic tube that you would partially insert into your vagina, creating a barrier.
 Female condoms may also help against STDs.
 Female condoms are about 80% effective.

-Other types of barrier birth control work well in preventing pregnancy but don't protect you from STDs.
-They may be best if you're in a committed relationship.
+Other types of birth control work well in preventing pregnancy, but they don't protect you from sexually transmitted diseases (STDs).